ANNarchy/ANNarchy/docs/manual/Parser.rst

 Constants
 _________

-All parameters and variables use implicitely the floating-point double precision, except when stated otherwise with the ``int`` or ``bool`` keywords.
+All parameters and variables use implicitly the floating-point double precision, except when stated otherwise with the ``int`` or ``bool`` keywords.
 You can use numerical constants within the equation, noting that they will be automatically converted to this precision:

 .. code-block:: python